mm/siri-shortcuts-vpn/post.md

 (It works on iOS 13 too 😊)

-To do this, we're going to be deploying some Python code as a Lambda function with AWS.
-This code will start/stop EC2 instances for us and run the [setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) script on them automatically.
+To do this, we're going to be deploying some Python code as a Lambda function on AWS.
+This code will start/stop/list EC2 instances for us and run the [setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) script on them automatically.
 We'll use AWS [API Gateway](https://aws.amazon.com/api-gateway/) to create a RESTful API that will trigger this function.
-Then, we'll use Apple's [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) app to make a request to the API endpoint we create.
+Then, we'll use Apple's [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) app to make an HTTP request to the API endpoint we create.
 Visually, this is what's going on:

 ![A small diagram depicting the flow of information between the different AWS services](img/workflow.png)